Macedonian–Carthaginian Treaty: The capture

-Once the treaty was completed, the delegation and Carthaginians officers Mago, Gisgo and Bostar, undertook the return journey to Macedonia to obtain Philip's signature.
-Their ship was, however, intercepted by Roman warships led by Valerius Flaccus, who did not believe Xenophanes' story and ordered a search of the vessel and its occupants.
+Once the treaty was agreed upon, the delegation and the Carthaginian officers Mago, Gisgo and Bostar undertook the return journey to Macedonia to obtain Philip's signature.
+However, while crossing the sea they were intercepted by Roman warships led by consul Lucius Valerius Flaccus, who did not believe Xenophanes' cover story and ordered a search of their ship and its occupants.
 The discovery of Punic apparel and of the treaty itself prompted Flaccus to send the delegation as prisoners to Rome on five ships, so as to keep them separate and limit the risk of escape.
 After a brief stop in Cumae for further interrogation by consul Tiberius Sempronius Gracchus, the delegation faced the Senate and was incarcerated.
-Only one member of the delegation managed to escape and return to Macedon, where he was unable to fully recollect the exact terms of the treaty to king Philip.
-Therefore, Philip was forced to send a second delegation to meet Hannibal and draft the agreement anew.
+Only one member managed to escape and return to Macedon, where he was unable to fully recollect the terms of the treaty and recount them to king Philip.
+Therefore, Philip had to send a second delegation to meet Hannibal and draft the agreement anew.

-In response to the threat presented by the Macedonian-Carthaginian alliance, the Senate decreed that twenty-five ships be added to the contingent already under Flaccus' command and sent to Apulia, where they were expected to monitor Philip's movements.
+In response to the threat presented by the Macedonian-Carthaginian alliance, the Senate decreed that twenty-five ships be added to the contingent already under Flaccus' command and sent to the southeast, where they were expected to monitor Philip's movements.

-In reality, because summer had elapsed by the time the second delegation reached Hannibal and concluded the treaty, its terms were never executed (military operations were usually suspended in winter).
-Furthermore, the discovery of the alliance by the Roman senate nullified the element of surprise, which greatly diminished the treaty's value in the context of the Second Punic War.
-Nevertheless, the discovery of the treaty led to debates in the Roman Senate about how to handle Macedonia and, eventually led to the outbreak of the First Macedonian War (214-205 BC).
-This conflict was centred largely in Illyria (modern-day Albania) but included Greece due to Rome's allies there simultaneously waging war against Macedonia.
+In practice, because summer had elapsed by the time the second delegation reached Hannibal and concluded a new treaty, its terms were never executed (military operations were usually suspended in winter).
+Furthermore, the discovery of the alliance by the Roman Senate nullified the element of surprise, which greatly diminished the treaty's value in the context of the Second Punic War.
+Nevertheless, the discovery of the treaty led to debates in the Senate about how to handle Macedonia, and eventually to the outbreak of the First Macedonian War (214-205 BC).
+This conflict was fought largely in Illyria, but also included a Greek theater of operations due to Rome's allies there simultaneously waging war against Macedonia.